AlamarW/journ/README.md

   - [x] User goals fully implemented
   - [x] Storage of data based on User Login
   - [x] sqlite database uses stored user idea
      - [x] User can update their goals
 - [] Journaling streak
 - [x] Implement default to user defined text editor
-- [] Make password optional
+- [x] Make password optional
+- [] Add current journ data (word count mostly)

 ### Bug List
-- [] Changing login system created error when user says they've logged in if db is empty
+- [x] Changing login system created error when user says they've logged in if db is empty
+- [x] System allows for overwriting of user names
+- [] Current implementation creates difficult loop if register process starts and user isn't sure they want the selected login, not sure how to fix right now.
+Will have to replace the recursive calls with while loops.
+- [] journal sessions are not currently tied to user/any user can access any other users' current journ